mmeinzer/mattmeinzer/posts/map-by-hand/map-by-hand.md

 ```

 You'll notice here that the callback we passed isn't even taking the array index nor is it taking a reference to the array.
 This forces us to think about each value individually and not be tempted to mutate the original array.

+## Conclusion

+The map function is just one of many that can make your code a lot cleaner.
+It can take some getting used to when you're first learning to use it, but hopefully you saw that there's really not much to it.
+About 4 lines of code got us the same functionality.